Bora Bora Facts

 - This magnificent work of nature remained an independent kingdom until the year 1888.
 At that time, the French forced its last ruler, queen Teriimaevarua III to abdicate.
 Following that action, the French government formally annexed the small territory as a colony.
 Today it remains an overseas territory.

 Bora Bora Physical Description

-Bora Bora formed from a unique geology, that actually comprises the main island and numerous surrounding islets.
-These actually constitute the tips of coral reefs emerging from the ocean.
+Firstly, the awe-inspiring and gorgeous Bora Bora holds yet another natural distinction to distinguish it from other locations.
+That’s because it formed from a highly unique geology, differing from many others.
+Secondly, that nature actually comprises the main island and numerous surrounding islets.
+Thirdly, and incredibly, these actually constitute the tips of coral reefs emerging from the ocean.